Amyotrophic lateral sclerosis (ALS)

 There is variability in the rate of disease progression of ALS;6 however, the course of disease tends to be relentless and usually results in death due to respiratory paralysis 3–5 years from diagnosis.1,8 About 10% of ALS patients are reported to have a slower form of the disease, with survival of 10 years or longer.16

-Predictors for longer ALS survival include male sex, younger age at onset and diagnosis, higher body mass index (BMI), an increased delay in time to diagnosis, slower progression rate, and multidisciplinary clinic attendance.16,21 Improved survival is also associated with spinal (vs bulbar) onset.13,16 Conversely, respiratory or genitourinary comorbidities and the presence of both cognitive impairment and depression have been identified as negative predictors of survival in ALS patients.22,23
+Predictors for longer ALS survival include male sex, younger age at onset and diagnosis, higher body mass index (BMI), slower progression rate, and multidisciplinary clinic attendance.16,21 Improved survival is also associated with spinal (vs bulbar) onset.13,16 Conversely, respiratory or genitourinary comorbidities and the presence of both cognitive impairment and depression have been identified as negative predictors of survival in ALS patients.22,23

 The ALS Functional Rating Scale – Revised is a validated questionnaire based scale that can be used clinically to monitor disease progression.24 The questionnaire uses 12 questions of physical function scored between 0 (no function) and 4 (full function) to generate a summary score, defining the functional stage of the patient.24